ItinerisLtd/composify/README.md

 ```

 The problems:
-- if `package.dist.url` is *version-locked*, the `repositories` array has to be updated whenever new plugin version is released
+- if `package.dist.url` is *version-locked*, the `repositories` array has to be updated whenever a new plugin version is released
 - if `package.dist.url` is not *version-locked*,`$ composer install` is not deterministic (even with `composer.lock`)
-  * `package.dist.url` always point to the latest version
+  * `package.dist.url` always points to the latest version
-  * `package.version` becomes meaningless because the downloaded zip couble be a newer version
+  * `package.version` becomes meaningless because the downloaded zip could be a newer version
   * running `$ composer install` (without changing anything) could break the site becuase a newer plugin version is installed
   * when composer caching invoked, there is no way to know which plugin version will be installed